1977-076A/MaxkGo-BMS-Firmware/README.md

 # Building with GCC

 - Install arm-none-eabi-gcc
-- Configure `generalDefines.h` for LV, HV, SS, or SS_LITE versions
+- Configure `generalDefines.h` for MKBMS-LV-MINI, MKBMS-SS-MINI, MKBMS-SS-24S-MINI versions
 - Makefile has rules for flashing with STLink or JLink
 - Could also load using bootloader with binary